isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  ``del`` - this is the strictest mode.
 If any inconsistency is detected, reject the lease.
 Use with care.

 This feature is currently implemented for the memfile backend.
+Note the sanity check applies to the lease database in memory, not to the lease file, i.e. inconsistent leases will stay in the lease file.

 An example configuration that sets this parameter looks as follows: